Sadoun-Jr/Technician-App/README.md

 ## ChangeLog

-- Added name and profile pic to home page and drawer
+- profile pic link only changes when it's actually changed

 ## (  ) Creating and Styling the layouts